dotnet/AspNetCore.Docs/aspnetcore/grpc/performance.md

 ### gRPC services and large binary payloads

 gRPC and Protobuf can send and receive large binary payloads.
-Protobuf is a binary serialization format, allowing bytes to be sent directly, without the base64 encoding required by a text-based such as JSON or XML.
-However, there are still important performance characteristics to keep in mind when working with large payloads.
+Although binary Protobuf is more efficent than text-based JSON at serializing binary payloads, there are still important performance characteristics to keep in mind when working with large binary payloads.

 gRPC is a message based RPC framework.
 That means that the entire message is loaded into memory before gRPC can send it, and the entire message is deserialized into memory when received.
-Messages with large binary payloads can allocate arrays on the [large object heap](/dotnet/standard/garbage-collection/large-object-heap) and impact throughput.
+Messages with large binary payloads can allocate byte arrays on the [large object heap](/dotnet/standard/garbage-collection/large-object-heap).
+Large allocations impact server performance and scalablity.

 Advice for creating high-performance applications with large binary payloads: